 Upon graduating, Katona received an award and set a school record for pro bono service, logging in 1,042 hours at the Philadelphia District Attorney’s Office.

-Hart, a former Villanova law student who has had several prior arrests and convictions for similar crimes, faces sentencing on Jan.
+The defendant, a former Villanova law student who has had several prior arrests and convictions for similar crimes, faces sentencing on Jan.
 22.